kingdee60/SuperBowlPrediction/README.md

 ### Project Objective

-A deep look into concepts of predicition and neural networks to find the next winner of the Super Bowl everytime!
+A deep look into concepts of predicition and neural networks to find the next winner of the Super Bowl everytime!!

 ### References
 https://en.wikipedia.org/wiki/Super_Bowl#cite_note-1